 If you update your component libraries, the updated component information should quickly integrate into your other tools.
 There is no reason you should have to take the time to copy electronic parameters for your components between programs.
 Improper component information management, especially when working in multiple programs, creates major productivity problems and unnecessary synchronization steps that must be performed manually.

-Sourcing parts in Altium Designer
+Sourcing in Altium

 Realizing Where the Pain Comes From